OUR COMMITMENT TO YOUR PRIVACY

 How may I correct, amend, or delete my personal information, or update my preferences?

 - You may update your preferences at any time.

 - If you do not want to receive information about our products or services, please update your account preferences (where available), check the appropriate box when registering and/or utilize the "unsubscribe" mechanism within the communications that you receive from us.

 - If you have any additional questions or concerns related to this statement and/or our practices, email us at .

 Full Privacy Statement

-What personal information does Consumer Injury collect and how do we use it?
+What personal information does Consumer Inquiry collect and how do we use it?

 We collect information about our users in these ways: directly from the user, from our web server logs, and through cookies and similar technologies.
 We use the information primarily to provide you with a personalized Internet experience that delivers the information, resources, and services that are most relevant and helpful to you and to connect you with attorney(s).

 When you complete a form on our site, we ask you to provide some personal information, for example, your name, address, phone number, email address and/or certain additional categories of information.
 In providing this personal information, you consent and agree to us sharing this information with third-party lawyers or law firms for advertising purposes and with third-party providers doing work on our behalf.
 You also consent to being contacted by telephone (including calls to your mobile telephone), email and/or text message with information related to your inquiry and/or information regarding our or third parties’ products and services.

 We keep information you submit in a contact database for future reference, as needed.
 We may use certain information you provide to offer you products and services that we believe may be of interest to you.
 You may choose not to receive such offers and communications from us when you register.
 You may also opt out (unsubscribe) as described below.